 Christchurch parishes are in a season of change.

-On Pentecost 2019 Bishop Paul Martin released a pastoral letter to the Diocese of Christchurch outlining the Our Faith, Our Future vision for the whole diocese.
+On Pentecost 2019 Archbishop Paul Martin SM released a pastoral letter to the Diocese of Christchurch outlining the Our Faith, Our Future vision for the whole diocese.

-In December 2020, Bishop Paul also wrote about the three Diocesan priorities: Growing in Holiness, Strengthening our Faith, and Proclaiming the Good News.
+In December 2020, Archbishop Paul also wrote about the three Diocesan priorities: Growing in Holiness, Strengthening our Faith, and Proclaiming the Good News.

 The purpose of having these is to focus priorities and help prioritise efforts and energies.